 Attend Our Protests

-We have regular protest gatherings outside Dáil Éireann on Kildare Street in Dublin.
-These gatherings are important to get our message out and to put pressure on the governent to provide healthcare for EDS and HSD patients.
+Before the pandemic, we held regular gatherings outside Dáil Éireann on Kildare Street in Dublin.
+These gatherings are important to get our message out and to put pressure on the government to provide healthcare for EDS and HSD patients.
+They were also great for awareness to the general public, as well as a nice catch up with others going through the same thing.
 Friends and family are very welcome to these events as we need as many people to stand with us a possible.
 We have a banner, leaflets and a physical copy of the petition for passersby to sign at each gathering.
 See Facebook events to keep up-to-date and join on mailing list (bottom of the page).

 Become a Supporter